 This decadent chocolate cake from food star Nigella Lawson is spiked with lime and served with tequila-infused cream.

-For an easy yet impressive birthday cake, try this recipe -- it starts with a boxed cake mix and butterscotch pudding.
+For an easy yet impressive birthday cake, try this recipe -- it starts with a boxed cake mix and butterscotch pudding mix.
 A rich, chocolaty icing adds a sweet finishing touch.

-An easy sauce of blended blueberries and light whipped dessert topping dresses this decadent cake.
+An easy sauce of blended blueberries and light whipped dessert topping dresses this decadent chocolate cake recipe made from scratch.

 Espresso deepens the chocolaty flavor of this rich fluted-tube cake.